Battery-ready solar Perth: how to future-proof your system without buying a battery now

 Many Perth buyers want solar now but plan to add a battery later.
 The inverter choice you make today determines whether adding a battery in 3–5 years is straightforward or expensive.
 This guide explains how to get a battery-ready system and what the trade-offs are.

 Perth buyers often face a timing problem: solar payback is strong now (A1 tariff is 33.26c/kWh and Synergy's Midday Saver adds 3c super off-peak charging), but battery prices are still declining.
-The question becomes: do you buy solar now and add a battery later — and if so, how do you avoid a costly retrofit?
+The question becomes: do you buy solar now and add a battery later?
+And if so, how do you avoid a costly retrofit?

 The answer depends on which inverter you choose today.